Santiagomrn/Santiagomrn/README.md

 ## I'm a Developer!!

-- 🌱 I’m currently learning about cloud technology and CI/CD
+- 🌱 I’m currently learning about cloud technologies
-- 👯 I’m looking to collaborate with other developers
-- 🥅 2022 Goals: Contribute more to Open Source projects
+- 🥅 2023 Goals: Contribute more to Open Source projects
 - ⚡ Fun fact: I love to swim at beach and play guitar

 ### Connect with me: